CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 * Requirements:
   * Botania Mod

+###### CustomNPCs-Mixin

+* Disable CustomNPcs ItemStackWrapper.register(event) as it can cause lag on servers that has lots of machines that transfer items.
+  - NOTE: If you use CustomNPCs's Scripiting Tool (mainly the ItemStack Part of it) do not use this MIXIN, will (probably) crash your game!
+* Requirements:
+  * CustomNPCs Mod

 ###### ExCompressum-Mixin

 * Reload the mod after the POST_INIT event to fix some sync issues with drop chances and JEI